 Norway in a Nutshell is one of the most popular tourist routes in Norway, it is a great way to see Norway with kids.
 The easy to follow Norway in a Nutshell itinerary includes 3 train rides, a bus, and a ferry.
 It may sound daunting to do Norway in a Nutshell with children, toddlers or a baby but it is very easy to follow, well set up for families and almost impossible to miss a connection.
 Read on for the information you need to plan your own DIY Norway in a Nutshell with kids.
-An adventure to the land of Trolls, Waterfalls, and Fjords.

 This was my first solo backpacking trip with my 2 kids and it was the perfect trip to launch off with.
 Norway is a very child-friendly destination.

 I took a backpack and a stroller, a 2-year-old toddler, and a 5-year-old.
 You could equally do this with suitcases and it would be suitable for families with younger babies and also families with teenagers.

 How to see the best of Norway Click To Tweet

 It is possible to complete the Norway in a Nutshell tour in one day, starting out early from Oslo and returning on the overnight train from Bergen but I highly recommend you stay overnight in Flam and spend some time in Bergen.

 NORWAY IN A NUTSHELL WITH KIDS: How to Book?